 Leases for which the Company is a lessor is classified as finance or operating leases.
 Whenever the terms of the lease transfer substantially all the risks and rewards of ownership to the lessee, the contract is classified as a finance lease.
 All other leases are classified as operating leases.

-Income from operating leases where the Company is a lessor is recognised as income on a straightline basis over the lease term unless the receipts are structured to increase in line with the expected general inflation to compensate for the expected inflationary cost increases.
+Income from operating leases where the Company is a lessor is recognised as income on a straight-line basis over the lease term unless the receipts are structured to increase in line with the expected general inflation to compensate for the expected inflationary cost increases.
 The respective leased assets are included in the Standalone Balance Sheet based on their nature.
 Leases of property, plant and equipment where the Company as a lessor has substantially transferred all the risks and rewards are classified as finance lease.
 Finance leases are capitalised at the inception of the lease at the fair value of the leased property or, if lower, the present value of the minimum lease payments.
 The corresponding rent receivables, net of interest income, are included in other financial assets.
 Each lease receipt is allocated between the asset and interest income.
 The interest income is recognised in the Standalone Statement of Profit and Loss over the lease period so as to produce a constant periodic rate of interest on the remaining balance of the asset for each period.

 Under combined lease agreements, land and building are assessed individually.

-(l) Inventories (Ind AS 2)
+(l) Inventories

-Inventories consisting of stores and spares, raw materials, work in progress, stock in trade, goods in transit and finished goods are valued at lower of cost or net realisable value.
+Inventories consisting of stores and spares, raw materials, work in progress, stock in trade, goods in transit and finished goods are valued at lower of cost or and net realisable value.
 However, materials held for use in production of inventories are not written down below cost, if the finished products are expected to be sold at or above cost.

 The cost is computed on FIFO basis and is net of credits under GST.